hynek/doc2dash/README.rst

 - Sphinx_ (nearly every single Python project out there)
 - pydoctor_ (Twisted_!)

 Feel free to help adding more!
+While doc2dash is implemented in Python, the scope for the supported documentation types is unlimited.
+So go on and submit a parser for your favourite Ruby, Haskell, Lisp, Erlang, JavaScript, ... format!

 Usage